observablehq/plot/docs/transforms/stack.md

   },
   color: {legend: true},
   marks: [
-    Plot.areaY(riaa, {x: "year", y: "revenue", z: "format", fill: "group", order: "appearance", reverse}), Plot.ruleY([0])
+    Plot.areaY(riaa, Plot.stackY({order: "appearance", reverse}, {x: "year", y: "revenue", z: "format", fill: "group"})), Plot.ruleY([0])
   ]
 })
 ```
 :::

-:::warning CAUTION
+:::tip
 The **reverse** option is also used by the [sort transform](./sort.md).
-To disambiguate, pass the *stack* options separately using the two-argument form of the stack transform.
+To disambiguate, pass the *stack* options separately using the two-argument form of the stack transform as above.
 :::

 The *value* **order** is worth special mention: it sorts each stack by value independently such that the order of layers can change, emphasizing the changing ranks of layers.
 This is sometimes called a “ribbon” chart.
 (In fact, the default null **order** supports changing order of layers, too!
 But most often data comes already sorted by series.)